Strong, plentiful and healthy pasture in Spring is key for maximising your profit from this type of enterprise.

 Higher rainfall can increase the leaching and lock-up of any previously applied water soluble nutrient, while colder temperatures can increase the mortality of beneficial microbes normally present in healthy soils.

 Addressing soil health and nutrient needs now delivers numerous benefits to pastures:

-- It improves the quality and quantity of grazed feed, and conserved feed (silage and hay)
+- improving the quality and quantity of grazed feed, and conserved feed (silage and hay)

-- It allows us to increase and maintain stocking rates
+- enabling increase and maintenance of stocking rates

-- It improves the digestibility and palatability of grazing, silage and hay feed
+- improving digestibility and palatability of grazing, silage and hay feed

-- It creates the circumstances that deliver feed during the coming Summer and Autumn, minimising the need to buy feed
+- creating circumstances that deliver feed during the coming Summer and Autumn, minimising the need to buy feed

 Spring Pasture Fertiliser Strategy

 Producing maximum growth and quality this Spring will require addressing any nutrient requirements and deficiencies, and foliars are the ideal nutrient format at this stage of pasture development.